ChristianFernandezLorden/neuromorphic-toolbox-for-control/docs/source/get_started/installation/main.rst

 Installing the toolbox in |matlab_simulink| using the integrated *Add-On Explorer* is done by the following procedure :

 #.
 Open the Add-On Explorer window.
 #.
-Type *Neuromorphic Toolbox for Control* in the search bar and click on the toolbox.
+Type *NeuroCont* in the search bar and click on the toolbox.
 #.
 On the toolbox page, click on the *Add* button.

 .. only:: html